 | CNY Hiking HOME PAGE | Powley-Piseco Road | Ferris Lake Wild Forest |

 |

 The best time to make this hike is during times of dry weather.
 It's a pleasant long walk along the old road and takes you to the beautiful Big Alderbed Lake as well as a pretty outlet stream, which is actually the start of the West Branch of East Canada Creek.
-There is a very scenic grassy vly where the outlet flows.
-This is not for hikers who get frustrated by many wet sections and tricky stream crossings.
-For those who make it all the way, your reward is a scenic lake visited by few humans.
+This hike is not for hikers who get frustrated by many wet sections and tricky stream crossings.
+The crossing of the swift moving outlet stream of Big Alderbed Lake can be difficult.

+| CNY Hiking HOME PAGE | Powley-Piseco Road | Ferris Lake Wild Forest |